andreas-schwenk/web-template/README.md

 `npm` stands for Node Package Manager.
 It is the default package manager for the JavaScript runtime environment Node.js, allowing developers to share, distribute, and manage dependencies in their projects.

-Go to the terminal window (`Terminal` &rarr; `New Terminal` in the main menu) and type `npm i` and press enter, to install all the dependencies listed in file `package.json`.
+To install all the dependencies listed in the `package.json` file, open the terminal (`Terminal` &rarr; `New Terminal` in the main menu) and type `npm i`, then press enter.

-The only dependency we use here is `esbuild`, an extremely fast JavaScript bundler and minifier.
+We will use two dependencies in this project.
+The first is `esbuild`, an extremely fast JavaScript bundler and minifier.
 It compiles the source files from the `src/` directory into a single, small JavaScript file in the `dist/` directory.
 However, since our project is set up as a `module`, a bundler is not strictly necessary.
 For more details, refer to the "Minification" section below.

+The second dependency is `katex`, used to render mathematical equations with [TeX](https://en.wikipedia.org/wiki/TeX).
+This dependency is not included in the provided source code.
+This tutorial will explain how to use external libraries, with `katex` as an example.

 # First Run